 Therapy with certolizumab may result in the formation of autoantibodies and, rarely, in the development of a lupus-like syndrome.
 If a patient develops symptoms suggestive of a lupus-like syndrome following treatment with certolizumab, treatment should be discontinued.

-No data are available on the response to vaccinations or the secondary transmission of infection by live vaccines in patients receiving certolizumab therapy.
-Live vaccines or attenuated vaccines should not be administered concurrently with certolizumab.
+Patients treated with certolizumab may receive vaccinations, except for live or live attenuated vaccines.
+No data are available on the response to live vaccinations or the secondary transmission of infection by live vaccines in patients receiving certolizumab.

 Since TNF mediates inflammation and modulates cellular immune responses, the possibility exists for TNF blockers, including certolizumab therapy, to affect host defenses against infections and malignancies.
 The impact of therapy with certolizumab on the development and course of malignancies, as well as active and/or chronic infections, is not fully understood.
 The safety and efficacy of certolizumab in patients with immunosuppression has not been formally studied.